 Bon appetit!–Dennis Richie

-Although the book contains many technical details, in my opinion, it is yet to be considered nowadays as “fun reading” rather than “technical reading.”
-I personally found it fun to read in small doses but It was impossible for me to try to read too much at once.
-No way.
-Considering all these, if you finally get to read the book, try to enjoy it and don’t miss the point.
+Although the book contains many technical details, in my opinion it is yet to be considered nowadays as “fun reading” rather than “technical reading.”
+Considering all the above, if you finally get to read the book, try to enjoy it and don’t miss the point.
 And what is the point, you might ask me.
 Well, the answer to this (and also to life, the universe, and everything) is 42.

 Anyone else ever intend to type